BooperDCSS/3dBooper/content/2024/2d27/index.md

 |  19  |  Destroying something   |
 |  20  |   Performing a ritual   |

-But if the monsters are doing something.
-Doesn't that alter what happens when you encounter them?
+But if the monsters are doing something, doesn't that alter what happens when you encounter them?
 Might that not create surprise?
 Or alert the party to their existence in advance?

 If a group of goblins are found building a camp or holding captives, don't you think they would make a lot of noise?
 What if they were cooking or performing a ritual?
 Would the party notice before they encountered them?